spatialos/gdk-for-unity/docs/content/glossary.md

 ### MonoBehaviour

 A MonoBehaviour stores the data and logic that defines the behaviour of the GameObject they are attached to.
 We provide support to [interact with SpatialOS using MonoBehaviours]({{urlRoot}}/content/gameobject/interact-spatialos-monobehaviours).
-This allows you to use traditional GameObject workflows from the very beginning, without having to worry about the ECS.
+This allows you to use the traditional MonoBehaviour workflow using GameObjects from the very beginning, without having to worry about the ECS.

 > Related:
 >